delta6626/365-days-of-code/README.md

 - Day 272 ✅: Completed the profile picture upload feature with size limits, single image enforcement, automatic cleanup in Firebase Storage, and related UI enhancements
 - Day 273 ✅: Fixed a backend function bug, added UI enhancements, introduced generic error modals, and implemented a default email opt in with settings control
 - Day 274 ✅: Improved error handling with modal based feedback and added icons to modals for better clarity
+- Day 275 ✅: Designed and implemented a polished footer component with a variety of useful links

 ## 📌 Notes